Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Conclusions

 \section{Conclusions}

 Galerkin projection has been used to obtain different ROMs for two-dimensional Rayleigh-Bénard convection with no-slip walls.
-The methodology developed by~\cite{cavalieri2022reduced} to obtain orthonormal bases from the eigenvectors of the controllability Gramian has been {extended to the Boussinesq-Navier-Stokes system} to obtain orthonormal bases with no-slip boundary conditions, which are more amenable to experimental validation than stress-free walls.
+The methodology developed by~\citet{cavalieri2022reduced} to obtain orthonormal bases from the eigenvectors of the controllability Gramian has been {extended to the Boussinesq-Navier-Stokes system} to obtain orthonormal bases with no-slip boundary conditions, which are more amenable to experimental validation than stress-free walls.
 Two projection strategies have been explored: an uncoupled ROM with two independent bases for velocity and temperature, and a coupled ROM with one single orthonormal basis that includes velocity and temperature components.
-The coupled approach has required the derivation of the adjoint linearized equations for two-dimensional Rayleigh-Bénard convection.
-The adjoint equations have been obtained using an inner product that takes into account the kinetic and potential energy of the Boussinesq fluid with stratification.
+The coupled approach has required the derivation of the adjoint linearized equations for two-dimensional Rayleigh-Bénard convection. {The adjoint equations have been obtained using an inner product that weights the energy of the velocity and temperature fields.}